donatPeter/scraper-poc/README.md

 # scraper-poc

-Scraper POC to create a MVC application to display input fields with the UI elements for the aswer where the input fields scraped from an external page (`https://www.profession.hu/oneletrajz/palyakezdo-marketinges-angol-cv`).
-The app uses express for as a middleware, selenium-webdriver + headless chrome for page scraping and express-handlebars for creating a simple, out-of-the-box UI with server side rendering just to make it simple.
+Scraper POC to create a MVC application to display input fields with the UI elements for the aswer where the input fields scraped from an external LinkedIn page.
+The app uses:
+- express for as a middleware
+- selenium-webdriver + headless chrome for page scraping
+- express-handlebars for creating a simple, out-of-the-box UI with server side rendering just to make it simple.
+- and passport-linkedin-oauth2 for authentication

 Usage:
 - install required dependencies with `npm install`